Dzechy/Sora_Streamlit_Studio/README.md

 ### Single tab

 - Enter a video prompt.
-- Optionally generate a reference image from text or upload your own reference images.
+- Optionally generate a reference image from text or **upload multiple reference images** to automatically combine them into a single montage.
 - Optional prompt enhancement, with the enhanced version shown after generation.
 - Estimated cost and API calls are shown before you run.
 - On success, you’ll see a preview, download button, and (if used) the enhanced prompt.